-We continue our weekly creator spotlight with Episode Nine: A Quick Succession of Busy Nothings, written by Janine Rivers and illustrated by the brilliant Aralis.
+We continue our weekly creator spotlight with Episode Nine: Beautiful Little Nothings, written by Dillon O'Hara (whose spotlight we'll be adding) and illustrated by the brilliant Aralis.

 What’s your journey with Doctor Who?
 Did it inspire your art?